ensdomains/ens/docs/deploying.rst

     ens.setOwner(0, registrar.address, {from: eth.accounts[0]});

-Users can now register names with the registrar; for instructions read `registering a name with the test registrar`_.
+Users can now register names with the registrar; for instructions read :ref:`fifs`.

-.. _`interacting with the ENS registry`: interacting.html
-.. _`registering a name with the auction registrar`: auctions.html
-.. _`registering a name with the test registrar`: testnames.html